istvan-arnoczki/ai-devops/SETUP.md

   WebUI receives HTML back from SearXNG and silently fails to parse it.
 - `RAG_WEB_SEARCH_CONCURRENT_REQUESTS` must **not** be `0` — that's a known
   silent-failure cause for this exact SearXNG + Open WebUI combo.
+- `RAG_WEB_SEARCH_RESULT_COUNT` kept low (4) deliberately — more snippets in
+  context increases the chance the model cross-wires which URL belongs to which claim, producing fabricated citations (see "Watch for fabricated citations specifically" in section 6 below).
 - No top-level `volumes:` section needed — everything is a bind mount under `./data`, visible next to this file.